DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/05-part1.md

 The computer equipment supplier visited the communities with CAT to get an idea of their layout and the dimensions and conditions of the buildings, in order to design arrangements for the WiFi directional antenna equipment.
-A separate company from Mt Isa, a sub-contractor to the ISP, installed the internet satellite facilities the following month with CAT’s assistance.
-Each installation only took several hours; the sub-contractor’s visits to Mungalawarru and Imangara formed only one stop on their three-week timetable, covering about 10,000km and traversing western Queensland, northern South Australia and central and southern Northern Territory.
+A separate company from Mount Isa, a sub-contractor to the ISP, installed the internet satellite facilities the following month with CAT’s assistance.
+Each installation only took several hours; the sub-contractor’s visits to Mungalawurru and Imangara formed only one stop on their three-week timetable, covering about 10,000  kilometers and traversing western Queensland, northern South Australia, and central and southern Northern Territory.
 We decided that point-to-multipoint wireless was a more cost-effective choice for connecting the computers to the satellite internet services, because installing cable would also